jareddonovan/creative-coding/docs/tutorials/tut09/index.md

 * Think about what information your object would need to store (fields)
 * Think about what information you would need to create a new object (constructor function)
-* Think about how it should be drawn to the canvas (display method)
+* Think about how it should be drawn to the canvas (show function)
-* Think about how it should move/change over time (update method)
+* Think about how it should move/change over time (update function)
 * Think about how it can be added to the aquarium through user input
+* Think about how it could be interacted with by the user

-You should spend 30minutes to an hour on this activity.
+You should spend 30 minutes to an hour on this activity.
 At the end of the session we will pick one example to show to the class.

 <div class="task">